2021–22 Leeds United F.C. season

+Background and pre-season

+Former Argentina head coach Marcelo Bielsa was appointed as manager of Leeds United in summer 2018, and after finishing 3rd in the 2018–19 season and failing to secure promotion through the play-offs, the club were promoted to the top-tier Premier League in 2020 after 16 years outside of it, after finishing the 2019–20 season as champions of the second-tier EFL Championship.
+Leeds finished 9th in the 2020–21 season after a strong end to the campaign, picking up 23 points from the final 10 matches.
+On 12 August 2021, it was announced that head coach Marcelo Bielsa had signed a new one-year contract with the club after his previous contract ran out after the end of the previous season on 30 June 2021.

+On 18 June 2021, Leeds announced six pre-season friendly matches, against Guiseley, Blackburn Rovers, Fleetwood Town, Real Betis, Ajax and Villarreal.

 Review

 August

-Leeds began their Premier League campaign against "Battle of the Roses" rivals Manchester United at Old Trafford on 14 August 2021, live on BT Sport, losing by a score of 5–1.
+Leeds began their Premier League campaign against rivals Manchester United at Old Trafford on 14 August 2021, live on BT Sport, losing by a score of 5–1.
 Bruno Fernandes opened the scoring for Manchester United in the 30th minute.
 After the half-time interval, Luke Ayling levelled the scores, with his first Premier League goal for Leeds.
 Mason Greenwood then put Manchester United ahead again in the 52nd minute, after Paul Pogba released him down the left wing.
 Fernandes added Manchester United's third in the 54th minute, after another assist from Pogba, and he completed his hat-trick with Manchester United's fourth goal in the 60th minute after Victor Lindelöf found him with a long ball.
 Fred then scored Manchester United's fifth goal in the 68th minute after a fourth assist from Pogba, a joint-Premier League record for a single match.
-The result left Leeds bottom of the Premier League table after the first match-week.

-Leeds next hosted Everton at Elland Road on 21 August 2021 at 15:00 BST.
-This was the first time Elland Road had a full capacity since the start of the COVID-19 pandemic.
-Leeds drew 2–2 with Dominic Calvert-Lewin opening the scoring from a penalty after referee Darren England ruled that Liam Cooper had fouled Calvert-Lewin by pulling on his shirt after consulting VAR.
-Mateusz Klich equalised for Leeds after Patrick Bamford found him.
+Leeds hosted Everton at Elland Road on 21 August, drawing 2–2.
+Dominic Calvert-Lewin opening the scoring from a penalty after referee Darren England ruled that Liam Cooper had fouled Calvert-Lewin by pulling on his shirt.
+Mateusz Klich equalised for Leeds following a pass from Patrick Bamford.
 In the second half, Everton went in front after a Demarai Gray goal, however, Leeds later equalised through Raphinha.
 Raphinha became the first Leeds player to score in three consecutive matches against Everton since Peter Lorimer.
-The result moved Leeds out of the relegation places and up to 15th in the Premier League table.